tummychow/typhon/roles/nginx/README.md

 - you can use `on` and `off` in YAML without quotes.
 The template will detect any instances of the python `True` and `False` singletons; it prints them into the configuration as `on` and `off` automatically.
 - lists of directives are transformed into repeated instances of the same directive.
 You can see this with the `include` directive in the example.
 This is also useful for things like `listen 80; listen 443 ssl;`.
 - indentation comes for free.
 I didn't indent that example by hand... the template actually does that for you.
 Ah, the wonders of recursion!
-(Sorry about the newlines before right curly braces.
-Haven't figured out where those are coming from yet.)
 - to specify a deeper configuration scope (eg root -> `http` -> `server` -> `location`), just drop down into another YAML object.
 The root of `nginx_conf` corresponds to the root of your nginx configuration, so you can specify top-level directives like `error_log` and `events {}` just as easily as any others.
 - specify named locations with a special variable, `_name`.
 Any YAML key that starts with an underscore will not be emitted into the nginx configuration.
 We can use these keys for special purposes.
 For example, the name of a location, `location <name> {}`, comes from that `_name` variable.